gptrends/gptrends-cloudflare-worker/README.md

 The worker runs as middleware on your domain:
 1. Receives incoming request
 2. Forwards request immediately (zero latency impact)
-3. Sends tracking data to GPTrends in the background
+3. Sends tracking data to Siteline in the background
 4. Returns response to visitor

 ## Troubleshooting